 Direct-to-consumer telemedicine is a viable way to deliver medical care in the days after a natural disaster.
 But most people who use such services do so for routine matters, not disaster-caused illnesses.

 Life is moving faster and faster.
 Just about everything—transportation, weapons, the flow of information—is accelerating.
 How will decisionmakers preserve our personal and national security in the face of hyperspeed?

-Moscow's form of information warfare targeting the West has attracted significant international attention since 2014, especially through its reinvigorated military intelligence branch.
-Nonetheless, little research has focused on these campaigns' apparent shortcomings.
-Most notable among operational errors are the confusing translation mistakes that undermine attempts at covert influence efforts.
+Russian information warfare has attracted significant international attention since 2014.
+But little research has focused on its apparent shortcomings.
+Most notable are the confusing translation mistakes that undermine Moscow's attempts at covert influence efforts.

 Continued economic stagnation and a high youth unemployment rate, exacerbated by the Muslim youth bulge, could lead to failed expectations and spur radicalization among disenchanted Gen Z Muslims.
 And this cohort's familiarity with the internet could foreshadow an adaptive, tech-savvy terrorist threat.